benetech/wp-youtube-lyte/readme.txt

 == Description ==

-WP-YouTube-Lyte inserts "Lite YouTube Embeds" in your blog.
+WP YouTube Lyte inserts "Lite YouTube Embeds" in your blog.
 These look and feel like normal embedded YouTube, but don't use Flash, thereby [reducing download size & rendering time substantially](http://blog.futtta.be/2010/08/30/the-state-of-wp-youtube-lyte/).
-Just add a YouTube-link with "httpv" (or "httpa" if you only want the audio) instead of "http" and WP-YouTube-Lyte will replace that link with the correct (flash-less) code.
-When a video is played, WP-YouTube-Lyte can activate [YouTube's embedded html5-player](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html) or the older Flash-version.
+Just add a YouTube-link with "httpv" (or "httpa" if you only want to [embed YouTube's audio](http://blog.futtta.be/2011/04/19/audio-only-youtube-embedding-with-wp-youtube-lyte-0-7/)) instead of "http" and WP YouTube Lyte will replace that link with the correct (flash-less) code.
+When a video is played, WP YouTube Lyte can activate [YouTube's embedded html5-player](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html) or the older Flash-version.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).